johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

-# Components & Tempaltes that come in the Bodiless starter
+# Components & Templates that come in the Bodiless starter

 Let us discuss a few of these components/templates that are contained within the Bodiless starter: